react-navigation/react-navigation.github.io/docs/connecting-navigation-prop.md

 [`useNavigation`](use-navigation.md) is a a hook which gives access to the `navigation` object.
 It's useful when you cannot pass the `navigation` prop into the component directly, or don't want to pass it in case of a deeply nested child.

-An ordinary component that is not a screen component will not receive the navigation prop automatically. for example in this `MyBackButton` component:
+An ordinary component that is not a screen component will not receive the navigation prop automatically.
+For example in this `MyBackButton` component:

 ```js
 import * as React from 'react';